So how does it work?

 - 11:30 – 11:45 – DOG BREAK

 - 11:45 – 12:00 – session 5

 We ask clients to encourage attendees to sign up to allocated time slots rather than organise an ‘ad hoc’ or ‘drop in’ arrangement.
 Those signed up should enter and leave the room as one group.
 This ensures disruption is kept to a minimum, latecomers may not be admitted.
 It’s worth letting attendees know that in the first half of the session our dogs are excited and more playful.
 The second half of the session is usually calmer and more chilled.
 We advise they bear this in mind when booking their time slot.

 How many hours can I have?

 We usually deliver two hour sessions with three dogs.
 We can provide one hour sessions at a cheaper cost, with two dogs.
 Due to the welfare of our dogs, we do not offer sessions any longer than two hours.

 What times of day do you operate?

 We can provide sessions to begin between the hours of 10:00 and 11:30.
 We arrive on site half an hour before the session begins so that we can settle the dogs.

 What kind of room do I need?

 Sessions must take place in an appropriate safely enclosed space – empty office, meeting room or conference room.
-We suggest somewhere without tables or where tables can be blocked off and somewhere not too big because dogs like running around and you won’t get to have the cuddles!
+We can be pretty flexible but won’t provide sessions in large open spaces or anywhere with food in sight!
 We will ask for either a picture or location visit to check out the area you propose.
-We do not provide sessions in open plan office spaces or outside areas due to dog distraction.

 Who are the dogs?